 Many couples who are struggling to conceive jump to the conclusion that the only option available to them is adoption.
 This certainly isn’t the case!

 There are countless alternative fertility options available to couples who have fertility problems.
 These range from medicines to surgical procedures, depending on the specific issue at hand.
-Even if you’re not in a relationship and you still want a child, you can explore potential options, such as sperm donation.
+Even if you’re not in a relationship and you still want a child, you can explore potential options, such as egg donation.

 To find out more, it’s certainly worth speaking to your doctor, who can then refer you to a fertility specialist.